Towards Healthcare

 Al will continue to play a significant role in many areas of cardiovascular care in the near future, including cardiac imaging, developing algorithms from large databases traced with general guidelines, and predicting risk scores and outcomes.
 Significant clinical and financial benefits would result from innovative Al approaches in cardiology, which would aid in providing quick, accurate, and less inaccurate patient care.
 Physicians shouldn't be afraid to embrace Al to improve workflow dynamics; Al technology won't replace them.

 The most popular Al application at the moment is automated medical image classification.
-More than half (of 129 (58%) of the 126 (53%) devices in Europe and the 126 (58%) devices in the USA that were approved or CE labelled for radiological use were discovered in the most recent assessment of Al/ML-based medical devices that were approved in the USA and Europe between 2015 and 2020.
 Research has shown that Al can match or surpass human experts in various image-based medical specializations, such as radiology, where a network of convolutional neural networks trained with labelled frontal chest X-rays performed better than radiologists.
 Cardiology's deep learning algorithm identified a heart attack with accuracy on the same level as cardiologists' work.

 FDA-Approved AL/ML-based Technologies for Assessment of Cardiovascular Diseases: